Carpal tunnel syndrome surgery and treatment

 Little is known about what causes the compression of the median nerve but contributory factors seem to be: a family history of CTS; injury to the wrist; pregnancy; conditions such as rheumatoid arthritis and diabetes; repetitive use of the hand(s).

 It is not likely to be necessary for you to have surgery immediately.
 Your treatment will begin with your GP, and then a referral to the musculo-skeletal physiotherapy service.
 Treatment may start with wrist splints to help keep your wrist in a neutral position.
-This prevents your wrist from bending and thus avoiding putting additional pressure on your median nerve.
+Wearing a splint prevents your wrist from bending and thus avoids putting additional pressure on the nerve.

 An improvement in symptoms may be noticed within four weeks.

-This type of surgery is known as carpal tunnel decompression or carpal tunnel release.
+This type of surgery is known as carpal tunnel decompression or carpal tunnel release surgery.
 It is carried out as day surgery under local anaesthetic, which means you do not need to stay in hospital overnight.

-The carpal ligament, which is the roof of the carpal tunnel, is cut to remove pressure on the median nerve in the wrist.
-In most cases this type of surgery provides a complete cure.
+The carpal ligament, which is the roof of the carpal tunnel, is cut to relieve pressure on the median nerve in the wrist.
+In most cases, this type of surgery provides a complete cure.

 How long does carpal tunnel surgery take?